EmbedJournal/embedjournal/_posts/2013-08-24-migrating-to-hi-tech-c-compiler-from-the-microchip-c18-compiler.md

     }
 }</pre>

-I hope this post was to an extent helpful in getting started with developing embedded software with HI-TECH C compiler.
+I hope this post was, to an extent, helpful in getting started with developing embedded software with HI-TECH C compiler.